abinit/abinit/doc/developers/new_testsuite.md

 )

 The argument passed to `to_seq` is a list.
-If one wants `tester` to browse the elements of the resulting object one can either inherit implement a `to_list` method or implement the `__iter__` python special method.
+If one wants `tester` to browse the elements of the resulting object one can either implement a `get_children` method or implement the `__iter__` python special method.

 If for some reason a class have the `__iter__` method implemented but one does